AmoghRaina/Read-Write-Process-Memory/README.md

 # Memory Editor GUI Application

 ## This Qt-based application allows users to monitor and modify memory values of running processes on Windows.<br>
-** Key features include:**
+**Key features include:**

-- **Process Identification**: Uses `CreateToolhelp32Snapshot` to find and identify processes by name entered via a QLineEdit.
+- **Process Identification**: Uses `CreateToolhelp32Snapshot` to find and identify processes by name entered via user.
 - **Memory Reading**: Reads and displays memory values at specified offsets within the identified process.
 - **Memory Writing**: Enables users to modify memory values and provides feedback on the success or failure of write operations.
-- **GUI Theming**: Supports two themes ("darkest" and default) selectable via QComboBox, altering the application's appearance for user preference.
+- **GUI Theming**: Supports two themes ("dark" and "purple") selectable in ui, altering the application's appearance for user preference.
 - **Error Handling**: Provides detailed error messages for failed memory operations and process identification.
 - **Disabled State Styling**: Disables UI elements and applies a subdued color scheme to indicate non-functional states.